 Mural Extension.
 Artist Stephen Williams will extend the existing 10th Street wildlife mural that he painted to include the small rectangular overhang above Yummy Choice on the P Street side.

 Capitol Box Art Project.
-The traffic utility box on the corner of 10th and P Streets was included in the 2020 Call for Artists for the Capitol Box Art Project.
-The art wrap will be selected and installed by summer 2021.
+The traffic utility box on the corner of 10th and P Streets has an art wrap designed by Sherry Knutson as part of the Capitol Box Art Project.

 Landscape Architect: Atlas Lab